Updated 11:39 a.m., Friday, Dec. 9

 A woman who left a baby in a shopping cart at a Darien Walgreens on Thursday morning might not face charges after all, Darien Police Chief Ernest Brown said Friday.

-The department is still determining whether medical or medication issues played a role in the incident, he said.
+The is still determining whether medical or medication issues played a role in the incident, he said.

 More information will be released once a final decision is made about the charges.

 Updated 3:45 p.m., Thursday, Dec.
 8

 The Darien Police Department and the DuPage County State's Attorney's Office are still working on filing charges against a woman accused of abandoning a baby boy at a Darien Walgreens Thursday morning, Chief Ernest Brown said.

 He said he expects charges will be filed sometime Thursday.